 Kansas

-Kansas Administrative Regulations do not specify a CNA staffing ratio requirement, although they do indicate that each resident must receive a weekly average of two HPRD and a daily average no lower than 1.85 HPRD.
+Per state regulations, each resident must receive a weekly average of two HPRD and a daily average of no lower than 1.85 HPRD.

-Source: Kansas Administrative Regulations Article 39.
-28-39-154.
-Nursing services.
+Source: Kansas Administrative Regulations Article 39-154.
+Nursing Services.

 Kentucky

-Kentucky Administrative Regulations do not provide a specific CNA staffing ratio requirement, stating only that adequate staffing is required to meet patient needs.
+Kentucky Administrative Regulations do not provide a specific CNA staffing ratio requirement, stating that adequate staffing is required to meet patient needs.

 Source: Kentucky Administrative Regulations Section 902 KAR 20:048 - Operation and Services; Nursing Homes.